shreyas-7/TouchTheScreen/README.md

 # TouchTheScreen
-A device that adds touch functionality to any non-touchscreen display.
+A device that adds touch functionality to any non-touchscreen display using infrared technology.